 The Lost Tribe Predators were a clan of Yautja hidden in a spaceship under the sewers of Los Angeles, as seen by Mike Harrigan at the end of Predator 2.
 However, they got their name from the fact that the suits were stolen soon after the filming was wrapped on Predator 2.
 Most of these Predators were played by the LA Lakers and exactly half of them wore bio-masks in the final scene.
-Here is an overview of the Lost Tribe Predators, including available backgrounds from the books, comics, and NECA figure bios.
+Here is an overview of the Lost Tribe Predators, including available backgrounds from the Predator books, comics, and NECA figure bios.

 Snake is one of the most mysterious of the Lost Tribe Predators and got his nickname from the snake-like skin on his unmasked face and arm.
-Skane wore a combistick and stood next to the Guardian Predator.
+Snake wore a combistick and stood next to the Guardian Predator.
 Like the Warrior Predator, he wore a hanging ornamental groin protection.
 NECA is yet to release an ultimate figure of Snake and his background is unknown, having not appeared in any books or comics either.

 Like Snake, Shaman has no Expanded Universe background and his origins can only be speculated on.
 He is possibly a spiritual leader of the clan, wearing a shaman staff that can also be used as a weapon.
 Shaman is also sometimes called Hippie, possibly because of his very long dreadlocks and skinny body.
 He stood beside the Warrior Predator and was the closest to the Trophy Wall, perhaps just coming from inspecting it.